MicrosoftDocs/power-automate-docs/articles/sap-integration/set-up-prepare.md

 - [SAP Connector for Microsoft .NET 3.0 (NCo 3.0)](https://support.sap.com/en/product/connectors/msnet.html) SDK from SAP:
   - An administrator with valid S-User access is required to set up the connector.
   - Select **NCo 3.0 compiled with .NET Framework 4.0 - SAP Connector for Microsoft.
 NET 3.0.25.0 for Windows 64 bit (x64), July 20, 2022 (ZIP archive, 7,126 KB)**.
-- [Azure Active Directory (AD)](/azure/active-directory/).
+- [Azure Active Directory](/azure/active-directory/).
 [Set up a new Azure AD tenant](/azure/active-directory/develop/quickstart-create-new-tenant) or reconfigure an existing tenant to meet the requirements.
 It's important to consider:

   - The tenant has at least 1 GB of database storage capacity available for the environments within it.
   - Setup requires an Azure AD Global administrator to set up the necessary [Azure AD administrator roles](/azure/active-directory/roles/permissions-reference#global-administrator) and to [configure the Power Platform admin portal](/power-platform/admin/wp-work-with-admin-portals) so gateways, tenants, environments, and user access can be managed.